samaonline/gland-segmentation-release/README.md

 - use pip install if you miss any dependencies

 ## Data and the Trained model
-We are not releasing the training data at this moment.
+We are not releasing the training data to the public at this moment.
 However we are providing a sample set that you can run and validate results.
 See sample set [here](./sample_data).

 To download the trained model, please fill [this form](https://forms.gle/JnzUgCWG34E71rK8A).
+Note that we will provide you with both upper lid and lower lid segmentation model.

 ## Cutomized for your own data
 If you want to work on your own data, change `data_path` and `raw_dir` in [create_annotations.py](./data/scripts/create_annotations.py) accordingly.